Overconvergent Hilbert modular forms via perfectoid modular varieties: Perfectoid modular curves and the Hodge--Tate period map

 \subsection{Modular curves and their canonical and anticanonical loci}

 Let $N$ be an integer coprime to $p$.
 Let $X$ be the modular curve over $L$ of some tame level $\Gamma^p$ at $N$ such that the corresponding moduli problem is representable by a scheme, e.g.\ $\Gamma(N)$ or $\Gamma_1(N)$ for $N\geq 3$.
+Similarly, we let $\Gamma_0(p) \subset \GL_2(\ZZ_p)$ denote the usual upper triangular Iwahori subgroup, corresponding to the choice of an order $p$ sub-group-scheme of our elliptic curves.

-We denote by $\XX$ the rigid analytification, considered as an adic space.\footnote{We note that this is the only way in which our notation deviates from that in \cite[\S III]{torsion}, where $\mathcal X$ denotes the good reduction locus.} The space $\XX$ represents the moduli functor that sends any adic space $S\to\Spa(L,\OO_L)$ to isomorphism classes of pairs $(E,\mu)$ where $E$ is an elliptic curve over $\OO_S(S)$ with $\Gamma^p$-structure $\mu$.
+We denote by $\XX$ the rigid analytification, considered as an adic space.\footnote{We note that this is the only way in which our notation deviates from that in \cite[\S III]{torsion}, where $\mathcal X$ denotes the good reduction locus.} The space $\XX$ represents the moduli functor that sends any adic space $S\to\Spa(L,\OO_L)$ to isomorphism classes of pairs $(E,\mu)$ where $E$ is an elliptic curve over $\OO_S(S)$ with $\Gamma^p$-structure $\mu$ (see \cite[Lemma 2.3]{heuer-cusps}).

 Let $X^{\ast}$ be the compactification of $X$, with analytification $\XX^{\ast}$.
 The divisor of cusps $\XX^{\ast}\backslash \XX$ becomes a finite set of closed points after adding a primitive $N$-th root to $L$.